 If you've got news, make sure to share it in your local paper (or do an official press release if the news is big enough).
 It could likely catch on and spread to other news sources, plus most publications these days also have social media channels where they share articles, so you’ll be getting double the exposure!

-15. Daily Social Posting
+15. Frequent Social Posting

 You don't have to write a novel every day, but visitors should be able to look at your social media profiles and know you're in business.
 Plus, the more valuable content you post, the higher the chance of a follower sharing your content.